Eldarduil/GDevelop-community-list/README.md

 > [!NOTE]
 > All **developers are welcome** to submit their extensions to the list.
 Please note that while the repository maintainers will not perform a full code review, any listed extension must be **safe to use** (no malware) and must not contain **illegal or harmful content**.
 Ensuring basic safety is essential to maintaining a trusted collection of community-contributed extensions.

+## Suggesting your extension to the GDevelop experimental extensions repository

+Official, reviewed and experimental extensions for GDevelop are available on the [GDevelop Extensions](https://github.com/GDevelopApp/GDevelop-extensions) repository.
+These are the extensions accessible directly from the GDevelop interface.

+If your extension is mature enough, bug-free, modular and used by a lot of users already, you can suggest it to be added in the experimental extensions.
+Note that experimental extensions are peer-reviewed and will need to follow some guidelines to ensure they can be maintained and work in future GDevelop releases.